lrq3000/pyFileFixity/README.md

 https://github.com/cython/cython/wiki/InstallingOnWindows

 Also, use a smaller --max_block_size to greatly speedup the operations!
 That's the trick used to compute very quickly RS ECC on optical discs.
-You give a bit of resiliency of course (because blocks are smaller, thus you protect a smaller number of characters per ECC.
-This should not change much, but in case you get a big bit error burst on a contiguous block, you may lose a whole block at once.
+You give up a bit of resiliency of course (because blocks are smaller, thus you protect a smaller number of characters per ECC.
+In the end, this should not change much about real resiliency, but in case you get a big bit error burst on a contiguous block, you may lose a whole block at once.
 That's why using RS255 is better, but it's very time consuming.
-However, the resiliency ratios still hold, so for any other case of bit-flipping with average-sized bursts, this should not be a problem.)
+However, the resiliency ratios still hold, so for any other case of bit-flipping with average-sized bursts, this should not be a problem as long as the size of the bursts is smaller than an ecc block.)

 In case of a catastrophic event
 --------------------------------------------